 The Beatles Ed Sullivan Show-foreground George February 9, 1964

 In time, George realized that fame was is not what it’s cracked up to be.
-George wanted to become infamous; he wanted ordinary everyday people’s freedoms.
-Furthermore, he sought an escape, somewhere away from all the madness that had changed his life.
+George wanted to become infamous; he wanted ordinary, everyday people’s freedoms.
+Furthermore, he sought an escape away from all the madness that had changed his life.

 Olivia Harrison reportedly said that “George was always on a quest to get as far away as he could.”

-George was on a mission to find peace and tranquility in his life after the mayhem and loss of privacy he and his other bandmates experienced in their time with the Beatles.
+George was on a mission to find peace and tranquility in his life after the mayhem and loss of privacy he and his other bandmates experienced during their time with the Beatles.

 George Harrisons Hamilton Island-house-The internal entrance gate